Agent-Hellboy/Agent-Hellboy/README.md

   - [flask-starter](https://github.com/Agent-Hellboy/flask-starter) Set up a flask web app by running one command.
   - [FileTypes](https://github.com/JuliaIO/FileTypes.jl) Julia library to detect filetype
   - [py-sse-mcp](https://github.com/Agent-Hellboy/py-sse-mcp) A framework to create mcp server using sse transport protocol
-  - [hcp](https://github.com/Agent-Hellboy/hcp) A simple clipboard manager for Linux that saves your clipboard history to a file, with each clipboard entry separated by a distinct marker.
+  - [hcp](https://github.com/Agent-Hellboy/hcp) A simple clipboard manager for Linux that saves your clipboard history.
   - [dswell](https://github.com/Agent-Hellboy/dswell) A daemon-based file deletion utility that allows you to schedule files or directories for deletion after a specified time period

 #### Unstable